Parents outraged after teacher accidentally gives explicit sex guide on fetishes, drug use to B.C. tweens | CBC News

-The birds and the beads: Creston, B.C., tweens get explicit, accidental sex education
+The birds and the beads: B.C. tweens get explicit, accidental sex education

-Teacher mistakenly gives explicit sex guide to grade 6 and 7 students at Erickson Elementary School
+Public health nurse mistakenly gives explicit sex guide to Grade 6 and 7 students

 An explicit sex guide describing fetishes and drug use was offered to preteens inside a B.C. classroom, prompting outrage from parents and an official apology from the school district.